rixx/books.rixx.de/data/reviews/ilona-andrews/clean-sweep/index.md

   text: Her better urban fantasy series.
 - book: diane-duane/high-wizardry
   text: The same feeling of interstellar travel where you have to deal with the peculiarities
-    of other races – but at the same time, everybody is pretty used to it, and there are practical solutions.
+    of other races – but at the same time, everybody is used to it, and there are practical solutions.
 - book: ilona-andrews/sweep-in-peace
   text: The next book in the series.